mevdschee/php-crud-api/README.md

 # PHP-CRUD-API

-Single file PHP 7 script that adds a REST API to a MySQL 5.6 InnoDB database.
-PostgreSQL 9.1 and MS SQL Server 2012 are fully supported.
+Single file PHP 7 script that adds a REST API to a MySQL, PostgreSQL, MS SQL Server or SQLite database.

 NB: This is the [TreeQL](https://treeql.org) reference implementation in PHP.